 Faculty and student projects

-Recordings from 2016 to present are accessible via a streaming link in an item's catalog record.
+Extant recordings from 2016 to present, as well as earlier events by request, are accessible via a streaming link in an item's Alphin Library catalog record.
 Access is limited to the Berklee community with a OnePass login.
 NOTE: Due to the volume of events, there is frequently a delay of one (1) semester between the event and when it is available.
+Gaps may also exist in this collection due to the impact of the Covid-19 pandemic.

-Most recordings between 1999 and 2015 are available to view/listen on CD (1999-2015) or DVD (2004-2015) through the Albert Alphin Library, at designated viewing/listening stations.
-Anyone can request a viewing/listening appointment at the Alphin Library.
+Most extant recordings between 1999 and 2015 are available to view/listen on CD (1999-2015) or DVD (2004-2015) through the Albert Alphin Library, at designated viewing/listening stations.
+On-campus patrons can request a viewing/listening appointment at the Alphin Library.

-Recordings on optical media and older formats may be digitized for streaming access upon request, but may not be accessible due to material fragility or other restrictions.
+Recordings on optical media, VHS, and older formats may be digitized for streaming access upon request, but may not be accessible due to material fragility or other restrictions.

 All requests for digital access and/or personal copies should be submitted with this form.
 Important: Requests for personal copies must be approved by Division chairs and are approved only in very limited circumstances.
 Approved requests require a signed release form.

-Most recordings 2019-present, as well as earlier events by request, are available to the Berklee community to stream online (Berklee OnePass login required) via the Stan Getz Library catalog.
+Extant recordings 2019-present are available to the Berklee community to stream online (Berklee OnePass login required) via the item's catalog record.
 NOTE: Due to the volume of events, there is frequently a delay of one (1) semester between the event and when it is available.
+Gaps may also exist in this collection due to the impact of the Covid-19 pandemic.

-Non-Berklee community members may schedule a viewing/listening appointment in the Berklee Archives.
+Any patron may schedule a viewing/listening appointment in the Berklee Archives for items in the catalog available on CD/DVD.